k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_invoke_javacode_from_graphit.md

 ## JavaScript Functions
 JavaScript functions can be added to the Graphit file in the Fabric Studio using the Graphit Editor.
 To do so, add a new node to an already-defined root and configure it as a function that runs a code to determine the value of the node.
 Values extracted from datasets in parent nodes can be parsed down to the JavaScript function.

-Note: You can refer to parameters directly using their name defined in the Parameters Window.
+Note: You can refer to parameters directly, using their defined name in the Parameters Window.

 ### Example
 In the following example, a Graphit Web Service retrieves the sum of all payments made by a customer from the Received Invoices table.
-A decision can be made whether to convert this amount into GBP or EUR currency depending on the value of the convGBP parameter.
+A decision can be made whether to convert this amount into GBP or EUR currency, depending on the value of the convGBP parameter.

--  True, displays the amount in GBP.
+-  True - displays the amount in GBP.
--  False displays the amount in EUR.
+-  False - displays the amount in EUR.

 The following screenshot displays how dataset nodes and JavaScript nodes are defined as children of the main Balance node: